-Once done, use the variable %%GRADE%% in your certificate (which is the grade title + grade description).
+Once done, use the variable %%GRADE%% or %%GDESC%% in your certificate (which is the grade title + grade description).
 All the variables will be processed at the time of calculating the grade description and then this unique description will be shown in the certificate.
 Voila, you can have all variables arranged in any way you wish in the certificate.
 And without wasting any database space.

 From Intelligence module version 1.1 and Arigato PRO version 126.96.36.199 you can create lead magnets and add them to the signup forms.

 What’s a Lead Magnet and How Is It Different Than a Welcome Email?

 Just like a Welcome email (the “0 days” email you set in an autoresponder campaign), the Lead Magnet is just an email message which is sent immediately when an user subscribes to a mailing list.

 The main difference between a lead magnet and a welcome email is that the magnet email will be sent to the user even if they are already registered in the mailing list.
 This means you can have multiple sigup forms at different times on your site for different lead magnets.
 If an user who is already subscribed fills the form they will still receive the lead magnet email without disturbing any existing drip marketing campaigns for them.

 At the same time if new user signs up, they’ll be subscribed to the associated mailing list(s) and receive any autoresponder emails plus the lead magnet email.

 So, the lead magnet can be attached to any signup form regardless of the mailing list(s) the form goes to.

 Note that you can have only one lead magnet per signup form.